 The media have a vital role to play in all aspects of development, including communicating development messages, promoting participation, facilitating the flow of information locally, nationally and internationally, encouraging charitable donations, promoting good governance, democracy, human rights and transitional justice or in delivering public health messages during emergencies.

 One of the core modules of this MA is taught in collaboration with four other Schools in the University: School of Political, Social and International Studies, School of Economics, School of Film and Television Studies, and the Law School.
 This gives the MA a particularly unique interdisciplinary approach.
 Students also have the opportunity to take a wide range of optional modules from these different schools.
-For the academic year 2011-12, we will be introducing a new, 20 credit module called Media and Development in Practice.

 This Masters degree also has strong links with a number of organisations working in this field including the Commonwealth Broadcasting Association Media Scheme (CBA) and New Media Networks (NMN) who help to provide valuable resources, expertise and contacts.